PenCom reconstitutes board of First Guarantee Pension, dissolves IMC – The Sun Nigeria

-The National Pension Commission (PenCom) has dissolved the Interim Management Committee (IMC) of First Guarantee Pension Limited and has handed the PFA over to its reconstituted Board of Directors.
+The National Pension Commission (PenCom) has dissolved the Interim Management Committee (IMC) of First Guarantee Pension Limited and handed over the PFA to a reconstituted Board of Directors.

-The new leadership is under the chairmanship of Alhaji Kashim Ibrahim Imam with Hon.
-Tsegba Terngu, Hon.
-Ahmed Salik, Dr. Pat Asadu, and Hon.
-George I. Ozodinobi as members.
+The new board is chaired by Alhaji Kashim Ibrahim Imam with Mr Tsegba Terngu, Mr Ahmed Salik, Dr. Pat Asadu, and Mr George I. Ozodinobi as members.

-The Commission assured all clients of the PFA that the company has been returned to normality.
+The Commission assured all clients of the PFA that the company has returned to normalcy.

 In a statement released yesterday in Abuja, PenCom said the conclusion of the intervention was as a result of the judgement delivered by the Court of Appeal, Abuja Division on Thursday, April 30, 2020, in the three Appeals filed by the Commission, the Attorney-General of the Federation and the PFA, against the judgment of the Federal High Court that nullified the Commission’s regulatory measures.